Hamunii/CogworkManager/README.md

 Aka "`cogman`".
 It's a CLI tool that focuses a lot on the user experience to try and make it easy-ish to use even for people who are not used to CLI tools.

 The goal of cogman is to be a fully-featured mod package manager so you don't need to open a GUI app for managing mods.
 As of right now, it's not quite there.

+### Cogwork.Gui

+A GUI for the mod manger, built for [GNOME](<https://www.gnome.org/>).
+The goal is to make this app simple, intuitive, and effective for the average user.

+Since both of these interfaces (Cogwork.Cli and Cogwork.Gui) use the same Cogwork.Core backend, they also share the same data.
+This means that you can use whichever app you feel like, whenever.